Download: Golden Fleece: Taxpayer Subsidies for Small Nuclear Reactors (pdf)

 SMRs will likely never be a good investment, but in the current fiscal climate taxpayers must be especially concerned with any dollars DOE doles out.
-High-risk, high-cost, and highly questionable, small modular reactors don’t just look like bad investment they are a ridiculous waste.
-For a range of reasons, subsidies for SMRs equal nothing more than another handout for the nuclear industry.
+High-risk, high-cost, and highly questionable, small modular reactors don’t just look like a bad investment they are a ridiculous waste.
+For a range of reasons, subsidies for SMRs equal nothing more than another handout for the nuclear power industry.

-Appendix One: Company Profiles | Appendix Two: Legislation
+Appendix Two: Legislation

 SMRs: High-risk, Unknown Costs